TuckerDev100/Outside_Analytics_Assesment/README.md

 This is the only elevator for the building.

-The elevator will consist of two parts, The ElevatorCar and the ElevatorSystem.
-The ElevatorCar represents the elevator itself.

-The ElevatorSystem represents users making requests to go up and down on each floor.

-When calling the Elevator using the buttons, Users will have a choice to select if they wish to go up or down.
-Some elevators just have a singular call button, but this one has two.

 Whether a user wants to go up or down, if the elevator stops at their floor they will get on/off regardless of the intentions of the elevator.